TheBlokker/Vollkommende-Zahl-UI/README.md

 ```
 doesn't work as thinked

+### 	System reqiurements:
+- Dualcore - 1 GHz CPU
+- 4 GB RAM
+- Gpu is recommended

-you can build by your self or download it from here().
+you can build by your self or download it from Release.

 ![Bild Vollkommende Zahlen](https://github.com/TheBlokker/theblokker.github.io/blob/main/img/dev4.PNG)